-What Causes Belly Fat and How Can We Fight it?
+What Causes Belly Fat and How Can You Fight it?

-Many people have belly fat, even if they’re not overweight.
-Unfortunately, many people find this type of fat hard to get rid of, even after trying various diets and using all kinds of treatment.
+Many people have belly fat, some of who aren’t even overweight.
+Unfortunately, this type of fat can seem to be difficult to get rid of, even after trying various diets and using all kinds of treatment.

 However, their efforts might be misdirected and the solution to getting rid of belly fat might not be so complicated after all.